KiwiSaver NZ - KiwiSaver Scheme, Benefits, Joining KiwiSaver & More!

 Yes, you can join KiwiSaver self employed.
 Much like someone under 18 or not working, you can go through KiwiSaver sign up directly via a scheme provider.
 Joining KiwiSaver self employed means that you may pay contributions directly to the provider or through IRD.
 If you are enrolled in KiwiSaver self-employed and choose to pay via IRD you can do so via internet banking.
 Simply set up an automatic payment by using the “Pay Tax” option and selecting “KiwiSaver” through your internet banking provider.

-You can join at any time by completing a KiwiSaver sign up form from your chosen provider.
+You can join KiwiSaver self employed at any time by completing a KiwiSaver sign up form from your chosen provider.
 Furthermore, you can change your contribution rate at any time by contacting your provider.

 You won’t get employer contributions investing in KiwiSaver self employed, as compared to when working for a company.
+Thus, missing out on one of the KiwiSaver benefits.
 However, you may still qualify for the annual government contribution.
 This includes a minimum yearly contribution of $1042.86 by you to get the maximum government contribution (currently $521.43).
 If you don’t make regular payments through KiwiSaver self-employed, remember to make this lump sum payment before 30 June.
 You should allow for a few days of processing time before the cut-off date.

 Joining KiwiSaver self employed means you can choose a contribution rate that suits your situation and set payment intervals accordingly.
 You can set up an automatic payment through to your KiwiSaver.